atomist/org-visualizer/docs/developer.md

 > Most use cases can be satisfied using simple taggers.
 Don't use combination taggers without good reason.

+### Prompting action
+Taggers have an optional `severity` property for which the legal values are `info`, `warn` and `error`.
+If you set this value to `warn` or `error` the severity will be returned along with the data payload and the UI will prominently render the relevant tag.

 ## Adding your aspects and taggers

 Do this by updating the `aspects` constant defined in the [`aspects.ts`](../lib/customize/aspects.ts) file.
 Add aspects to the `Aspects` array: